 Here is your comprehensive checklist on how to include your kids in meal and snack prep (without losing your mind!).
-As a mom of three kids, I can promise you this!
+As a mom of three kids who happens to be a pediatric dietitian, I can promise you this!

 Did you know that getting kids involved in the kitchen, with planning and prepping meals and snacks will boost the likelihood that they will eat more and be more adventurous when it comes to trying new foods?
 When kids have had a hand in preparing a meal, they are more likely to sit down to family meals (which boasts many short-term and long-term benefits) and actually eat the foods that they have helped prepare.
 Helping in the kitchen decreases picky eating tendencies, boosts self-confidence, offers a sense of accomplishment and helps to develop lifelong cooking skills (not to mention healthier eating habits long-term).